asdf-format/asdf/docs/asdf/config.rst

 -------------

 The buffer size used when reading and writing to the filesystem.
 Users may wish to adjust this value to improve I/O performance.
-Set to -1 to use the preferred block size for each file, as reported by st_blksize.
+Set to -1 to use the system provided default block size for each file.

 Defaults to -1.